A transformation rule for natural multiplicities: Proof of main transformation rule

-\begin{corollary} Let $(R,\m,k)\rightarrow (S,\n,l)$ be an integral inclusion of normal local domains, with fraction fields $K$, $L$, respectively.
-If the inclusion is split and \'etale in codimension one, then there is a unit $u\in S$ such that $\Tr_{L/K}(u-)$ is a splitting of the inclusion. \end{corollary}
+\begin{corollary} Let $(R,\m,k)\subseteq (S,\n,l)$ be a module-finite local inclusion of normal domains, with fraction fields $K$, $L$, respectively.
+If the inclusion is split and quasi-{\'e}tale, then there is a unit $u\in S$ such that $\Tr_{L/K}(u\cdot -)$ is a splitting of the inclusion. \end{corollary}